Productivity

 UK

-Lavery and Wilson (2022) examined a sample of over 1,200 realised UK PE buyouts and found that the positive impact of PE ownership on target firm productivity persists after PE exit relative to control firms, highlighting the long-term implication of PE ownership beyond the holding period on business productivity.
+In another study, Lavery and Wilson (2022) examined a sample of over 1,200 realised UK PE buyouts and found that the positive impact of PE ownership on target firm productivity persists after PE exit relative to control firms, highlighting the long-term implication of PE ownership on business productivity beyond the holding period.

 Focusing on innovation and patenting, Amess, Stiebale, and Wright (2016) studied 407 UK private equity buyouts between 1998-2005 and measured post-buyout patent filling and citation activity as a measure of innovative productivity for at least three years after the buyout at target firms.
 They find a 6% increase in quality-adjusted patent stock three years after the buyout, but improvement in innovation is even stronger for private-to-private transactions, which experience a 14% increase in the quality-adjusted patent stock, and for portfolio companies in financially dependent industries.